MZ-X-Dor/Sannikov-2007-/README.md

 ---

-## ⚙️ Model Setup
+## Model Setup

-We follow the benchmark example in the paper:
+I follow the benchmark example in the paper:

 * Utility:
   ( u(c) = \sqrt{c} )